How to monitor and prevent invalid traffic (IVT)

 Sudden traffic spikes

 Traffic increases that happen due to a publisher’s efforts on improving content quality, search optimization, and better UX are typically gradual in nature.
-If your daily traffic hovers around 80,000 users and then one day it suddenly spikes to 300,000 for no clear reason, the mostly likely explanation is that the spike was caused by IVT.
+Let’s say your daily traffic hovers around 80,000 users.
+One day, it suddenly spikes to 300,000 for no clear reason.
+Most likely, IVT caused the spike.

 Bounce rate is close to 100%